 What is the Foundation Program?

 The Foundation Program is a uniquely structured study program that enables us to gain deeper understanding and experience of Buddhist teachings and to develop a regular meditation practice.
 It is ideal for those who have an introductory understanding of Buddhism and wish to learn more.
 We meet each week during term times, and have regular term breaks and a longer break in the summer.
-Students are requested to enroll for the entire text and commit to attend all the classes, as well as go to a puja (chanted meditation) and General Program class.

 Benefits of Foundation Program